gomesjj/ssl_scan_aiometer/README.md

 - Fixed failure to generate report when endpoints are uncontactable ("statusMessage")

-- Changed default analize API call from startNew="on" to "off"
+- Changed default analize API call from startNew="on" to fromCache="on" with a maxAge="1" (one hour for testing)

-- Changed scritit to use asyncio / httpx and aiometer
+- Changed scripit to use asyncio / httpx and aiometer

 ## Description